Apartment electricity FAQs

 Choosing an apartment complex with energy-efficient appliances, programmable thermostats, and updated insulation can reduce energy bills.
 You can also implement energy-saving habits like air-drying clothes, reducing hot water usage, and unplugging electronics.

-How can I find a cheap light company for my apartment?
+How can I find a cheap light plan for my apartment?

 What type of energy plan is best for an apartment?

-Our experts recommend a fixed-rate energy plan to save the most while living in an apartment.
+Our experts recommend a fixed-rate energy plan for the most savings while living in an apartment.
 Fixed-rate plans typically come in 12–36-month increments.
 For peace of mind, try to find a plan aligned with your contract length.